PicsumProjects/PNP/SPEC.md

 An ISAAC cryptorandom number generator must be created for the connection (the seed being the initial key sent), and the connection is identified using the key.

+The timeout the server will wait for a subsequent send data or get data (not the HTTP method) request is specified in the result of the request, like this:

+maxSendTimeout: 3600 _(in ms)_
+maxGetTimeout: 3600 _(in ms)_

 ## Send data over connection

 The way to do this is to then get 12 bytes from the ISAAC cryptorandom number generator created beforehand, and send a GET request like this: